pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 # Monitor a TiDB Cluster across Multiple Kubernetes Clusters

 You can monitor a TiDB cluster that is deployed across multiple Kubernetes clusters and access the monitoring data from a global view.
-This document describes how to integrate with several popular multi-cluster monitoring solutions based on Prometheus, and use Grafana to visualize the data across multiple Kubernetes clusters:
+This document describes how to integrate with several popular multi-cluster monitoring solutions based on Prometheus, and how to use Grafana to visualize the data across multiple Kubernetes clusters:

 - [Push data from Prometheus](#push-data-from-prometheus)
 - [The pull method - Using Thanos Query](#using-thanos-query)